Ali Raza

 It was mentioned that this interpretation aligns with the verse in Surah Al-A'la (interpretation of the meaning):

-“But those will prosper who purify themselves, and glorify the name of their Guardian-Lord, and (lift their hearts) in Prayer.”
+“But those who purify themselves, honor the name of their Lord, and engage in heartfelt prayer will succeed.”

-“He [the Prophet (peace and blessings of Allah be upon him)] paid Zakat al-Fitr then he went out for the prayer – i.e., Salat al-‘Eid.”
+“He [the Prophet (peace and blessings of Allah be upon him)] paid Zakat al-Fitr then he went out for the prayer – i.e., Prayer of Eid al-Fitr.”

 “Zakat al-Fitr for the month of Ramadan is like two sajdahs of sahw for the prayer.
 It makes up for any shortcomings in the fast as the prostrations make up for any shortcomings in the prayer.”